kodtodya/spring-boot-examples/angular-spring-boot/ReadMe.md

 ## Create project and tweat configuration

-Very first thing, please create your project as like https://medium.com/@majdasab/integrating-an-angular-project-with-spring-boot-e3a043b7307b
+Very first thing, please create your project as like [this](https://medium.com/@majdasab/integrating-an-angular-project-with-spring-boot-e3a043b7307b), thanks to [Majd Asab](https://medium.com/@majdasab).

 ## Next step